- As The Track and Field World Turns…

 - Updated: 06/11/2017

-Jamaica gave its sprint king Usain Bolt a grand send-off party, complete with speeches, fireworks and dancehall music, at the Racers Grand Prix in Kingston last night (10th).
-The double world record holder was running his first individual race of the season and his last race on his home soil before he retires from the sport after the IAAF World Championships in London this August.
+Jamaica gave its sprint king, Usain Bolt, a grand send-off party, complete with speeches, dancehall music, and fireworks at the Racers Grand Prix in Kingston last night (June 10).
+The double world record holder was running his first individual race of the season and his last on his home soil before he retires from the sport after he competes at the IAAF World Championships in London this August.

 As World defending champion of the 100m and 200m, Bolt has an automatic entry into both races and has, therefore, chosen to skip the Jamaica National Trials in two weeks, which is used to select the team to London.